JoramKeijser/transcriptomic_axes/README.md

   <img width="800" src="./figures/tpc_fig0.png">
 </p>

 The actual analysis code is combined into a pipeline using [Snakemake](https://snakemake.readthedocs.io/en/stable/), which provides a reproducible and scalable way of running large-scale, interdependent analyses across multiple datasets.
-Briefly, a Snakemake pipeline consists of multiple input/output rules, which together form a directed acyclic graph (DAG) through which data flows --- from raw input to the final result.
+Briefly, a Snakemake pipeline consists of multiple input/output rules, forming a directed acyclic graph (DAG) through which data flows --- from raw input to the final result.
 The DAG of the first supplementary figure is shown below.

 <p align="center">
   <img width="600" src="./figures/dags/fig1.png">